Salt Lake City, Utah Federal Healthcare Fraud Investigation Defense Attorneys

 “Our experience with [Oberheiden, P.C.] was overwhelmingly positive!
 We recently brought a range of complex legal issues to the table, which they responded to with a systematic, prudent approach.
 Throughout our work together, Oberheiden, P.C. served as an invaluable source of practical guidance and legal leadership.
 We would recommend them highly and without reservation . . . .” – Satisfied Client

 - Prescription Drug Fraud.
-Salt Lake City pain management physicians and those doctors regularly prescribing Schedules I, II or III are declared targets of the Justice Department and the Drug Enforcement Administration (DEA) because Utah is among the states with the highest opioid fatalities in the country.
-Providers in Salt Lake City and surrounding communities should contact experienced attorneys to obtain advice of how to avoid becoming a federal target relating to the dispensing or the administration of prescriptions that the government considers illegal (21 U.S.C.
+Salt Lake City physicians who prescribe Schedule I, II or III drugs are targets of the DOJ and the DEA because of Utah’s opioid fatalities.
+Providers in Salt Lake City and surrounding communities need experienced attorneys for advice on how to avoid becoming accused of misusing prescribing authority the government considers illegal (21 U.S.C.
 841, 21 U.S.C.
 846).
-Those physicians that are already under investigation should not allow the government to continue building its case, but should take proactive measures and have experienced healthcare fraud defense attorneys step in and execute a comprehensive defense plan that is based on years of experience and not an experiment.
+Physicians already under such allegations should not allow the government to continue building its case.
+They must take proactive measures and have experienced healthcare fraud defense attorneys help execute a strategic defense plan.

 - Illegal Kickbacks, Bribes, and Referral Fees.
-The Anti-Kickback Statute prohibits the offering, solicitation, payment, or receipt of any form of compensation for a patient referral.
-It is important to realize that the Anti-Kickback Statute is extremely broad and covers any person, not just physicians, and any form of remuneration, including indirect circumvention schemes like “consulting arrangements.”
-Oberheiden, P.C. has a national track record of intervening into Anti-Kickback violations by taking the position that alleged payments fall under one of the accepted exceptions to the statute.
-Salt Lake City physicians, healthcare executives, board of directors, marketers, hospitals, toxicology laboratories, pharmacies, and any other entity accused of violations, should keep in mind that AKS investigations can quickly turn into criminal felony cases.
-From our experience, it is absolutely critical to contact experienced attorneys the moment you find out that your business may be on the government’s radar.
-You will not get a second chance.
-We offer a forceful defense to Utah businesses that is based on a proven track record in Anti-Kickback cases.
-Call today to find out how we can turn the case around.
+The Anti-Kickback Statute (AKS) prohibits the offer, solicitation, payment, or receipt of any form of compensation for a patient referral.
+The Anti-Kickback Statute is broad and covers any person, not just physicians, and any form of payment.
+Indirect schemes like “consulting arrangements” are also covered.
+Oberheiden, P.C. intervenes in Anti-Kickback violations by explaining that alleged payments fall under a statute exception.
+AKS investigations can quickly turn into criminal felony cases.
+Our case work shows it’s critical to contact experienced attorneys the moment you know your business may be in jeopardy.
+We offer a forceful defense to Utah businesses based on vast experience in Anti-Kickback cases.
+Call today to hear how we can turn your case around.

 - False and Fraudulent Claims.
 The False Claims Act (FCA) is among the most widely enforced healthcare law statutes in Salt Lake City.
-The FCA is a hybrid statute, which means violations can be sanctioned through civil penalties but also through criminal prosecution.
-The FCA sanctions the submission of “false and fraudulent” claims to Medicare, Medicaid, Tricare, and other government benefit programs.
-Any “false” submission for reimbursement, even those without any intent or knowledge, subject providers and entities to draconian recoupments and fines.
-Our Firm has handled FCA investigations across the United States by offering clients proven defense strategies and compelling negotiation skills.
+The FCA is a hybrid statute, which means violations can carry both civil and criminal penalties.
+The FCA bars submission of “false and fraudulent” claims to Medicare, Medicaid, Tricare, and other government benefit programs.
+Any “false” submission for payment, even unintentional, can put you in danger of recoupments and heavy fines.
+Our firm has successfully handled FCA investigations across the country.
+We do this by offering clients proven defense strategies and compelling negotiation skills.
 Call us today if you received an OIG subpoena or other notice of a False Claims Act investigation against you or your business.

 The attorneys at Oberheiden, P.C. are available to discuss your concerns or situation in a free and confidential consultation.
-Think about it.
-You have nothing to lose.
+Give us a call, you have nothing to lose.
 Speak to one of our former Department of Justice healthcare prosecutors today and find out how we assess your case.
-Get reliable guidance from experienced attorneys with a proven track record.
+Get reliable guidance from experienced attorneys with a history of successful wins.

 Utah Healthcare Fraud Investigations: Answers to Frequently-Asked Questions (FAQs)